chengji-ponyai/chengji-ponyai/README.md

-Sometimes unable to receive slack messages off work because of Slack push notification is blocked by GFW.
+Sometimes unable to response to Slack messages off work, because I'm using android and Slack push notifications are blocked by GFW.
 Contact me in wechat for emergency.

 📌 wechat: zstbsqx